A complete guide to becoming a successful Android Developer

 Absolutely!
 Android is a market leader in most countries.
-Moreover, the Android platform is open source, meaning that the entire operating system source code is available for free to edit.
+Moreover, the Android platform is open source, meaning that the entire operating system source code is available to edit for free.
 That said, whether you’re just a beginner or an experienced developer, you can use the code to make something new and useful.

 Android community is vast and provides support for everyone who wants to learn something new.
-By joining the community, you will understand the market, and pick up some tips and tricks they don’t usually teach at engineering schools.
+By joining the community, you will understand the market and pick up tips and tricks they don’t usually teach at engineering schools.

 Additionally, Google wants to gather as many developers as possible.
 So, the company releases tools like Google Play Services that come equipped with sign-in, authentication, location, storage, and more, so Android developers can focus on their independent core functionality.